Mufacoderz/Mufacoderz/README.md

 ## ✨ About Me

-I'm an Information Systems student from East Kalimantan, Indonesia.

-I start by identifying real problems, then design the solution, through brainstorming, research, and shaping the product concept from layout, color, typography, to user and system flows.

-I use Generative AI as an accelerator, while staying hands-on in implementation, feature development, debugging, and making sure every part of the product works as intended.

-I enjoy building products that solve problems I personally experience, from daily utility apps and developer productivity tools to AI-powered applications.
+I'm an Information Systems student from East Kalimantan, Indonesia — building products that solve problems I personally experience, from daily utility apps to developer tools and AI-powered applications.
 Most of my projects start with a simple thought:

 > *"This problem is annoying.
 Why don't I just build something for it?"*